CiscoDevNet/cloudfoundry-apps/cf-go/README.md

 ================================================================================
 - Copy the golang SDK into a location where golang can detect the libraries.
-- If you are using a `native-vendoring/glide/godep`, copy the correct [appdynamics go SDK](https://download.appdynamics.com/download/#version=&apm=golang-sdk) for the platform you are using.
+- If you are using a `native-vendoring/glide/godep`, copy the correct [appdynamics go SDK](https://download.appdynamics.com/download/#version=&apm=golang-sdk) for the platform you are using into `vendor` directory of your application

 To Use